Kepler object of interest: KOIs with unconfirmed planets

 Kepler-20 (KOI-70) has transit signals indicating the existence of at least four planets.
 KOI-70.04 is one of the smallest extrasolar planets discovered around a main-sequence star (at 0.6 Earth radii) to date, and the second smallest known extrasolar planet after Draugr.
 The likelihood of KOI 70.04 being of the nature deduced by Kepler (and not a false positive or misidentification) has been estimated at >80%.

 Six transit signals released in the February 1, 2011 data are indicative of planets that are both "Earth-like" (less than 2 Earth radii in size) and located within the habitable zone of the host star.
 They are: KOI-456.04, KOI-1026.01, KOI-854.01, KOI-701.03, KOI 326.01, and KOI 70.03.
 A more recent study found that one of these candidates (KOI-326.01) is in fact much larger and hotter than first reported.
 For now, the only transiting "Earth-like" candidate in the habitable zone around a sun-like star is KOI-456.04, which is in orbit around Kepler-160.

 A September 2011 study by Muirhead et al. reports that a re-calibration of estimated radii and effective temperatures of several dwarf stars in the Kepler sample yields six new terrestrial-sized candidates within the habitable zones of their stars: KOI-463.01, KOI-1422.02, KOI-947.01, KOI-812.03, KOI-448.02, KOI-1361.01.

 Non-planet discoveries

 Several KOIs contain transiting objects which are hotter than the stars they transit, indicating that the smaller objects are white dwarfs formed through mass transfer.
-These objects include KOI 74, KOI 81 and KOI 959.
+These objects include KOI-74 and KOI-81.
+A 2011 list of Kepler candidates also lists KOI-959 as hosting a transiting white dwarf, but this is actually a transiting brown dwarf known as LHS 6343 C.

-KOI 54 is believed to be a binary system containing two A-class stars in highly eccentric orbits with a semi-major axis of 0.4 AU.
+KOI-54 is believed to be a binary system containing two A-class stars in highly eccentric orbits with a semi-major axis of 0.4 AU.
 During periastron, tidal distortions cause a periodic brightening of the system.
 In addition, these tidal forces induce resonant pulsations in one (or both) of the stars, making it only the 4th known stellar system to exhibit such behavior.